benlansdell/retinalwaves/readme.txt

 == A reaction-diffusion model of cholinergic retinal waves==

+Benjamin Lansdell, Kevin Ford and J. Nathan Kutz.
+2014.

-Contains matlab code to run simulations of general retinal waves models on a 2D lattice
+Contains matlab code to run simulations of general retinal waves models on a 2D lattice.
+An application of this code can be found here: http://arxiv.org/abs/1404.7549

 Dependencies: